 This information explains how you can manage your cold symptoms.

 Colds are infections that are usually caused by a virus.
-Another name for colds is upper respiratory infection.
+Colds are also known as upper respiratory infections.

-You may have 1 or more of the following symptoms:
+You may have 1 or more of the following signs of a cold:

 - A stuffy or runny nose.
 After 2 to 3 days, your mucus may change to a white, yellow, or green color.